vpjaseem/collaboration/Webinars/Webex Calling/Webex_Calling_Webinar_Reference.md

 exit
 !reload
 !
 !!
-Cleaning old Key Pairs, ONly use if you wanted to clean the keys !!
+Cleaning old Key Pairs, Only use if you wanted to clean the keys !!
+Otherwise identify the key with show crypto key mypubkey rsa
 !
 crypto key zeroize rsa
 !